-He was a founding member of Channel 4 News in 1982, and later served as C4N Washington Correspondent.
-Crick joined the BBC in 1990, and worked on Panorama before joining Newsnight in 1992.
+Michael was a founding member of Channel 4 News in 1982, and later served as C4N Washington Correspondent.
+He joined the BBC in 1990, and worked on Panorama before joining Newsnight in 1992.
 He was political editor of Newsnight from 2007-11.

 He won Royal Television Society awards in 1989 and 2002 and has twice been awarded RTS Specialist Journalist of the Year, in 2013 and 2017.
 In 2018 he was awarded the prestigious Charles Wheeler Award.